 An earlier version of this tutorial was written by Melissa Anderson.

-MongoDB, also known as Mongo, is an open-source document database used commonly in modern web applications.
+MongoDB is a document-oriented database used in many modern web applications.
 By default, it only allows connections that originate on the same server where it’s installed.
 If you want to manage MongoDB remotely or connect it to a separate application server, there are a few changes you’d need to make to the default configuration.

 In this tutorial, you will configure a MongoDB installation to securely allow access from a trusted remote computer.
 To do this, you’ll update your firewall rules to provide the remote machine access to the port on which MongoDB is listening for connections and then update its configuration file to change its IP binding setting.
 Then, as a final step, you’ll test that your remote machine is able to make the connection to your database successfully.